Harsh123tech/Face_reconigation_attendeance_system/readme.txt

 Hey!
-I am Kritika Srivastava.
+I am Harsh Anand
 I made this project for Microsoft Engage Mentorship Program.
 This is a face recognition based attendance system.
 I made this project using